 Management will designate a Privacy Officer to administer and coordinate the Company’s privacy program.
 More specifically, the Privacy Officer is responsible for coordinating the privacy framework and assessing its performance through effective means.
 This Officer serves as regulation owner on matters relating to privacy compliance and assists the Director of Compliance & Enterprise Risk Management in developing and implementing adequate policies, procedures and systems.

 The Privacy Officer will coordinate with the Company’s Marketing Department to ensure advertising and customer communications are conducted within privacy and FCRA guidelines.
 The Company’s Marketing Department will be responsible for coordinating with the Privacy Officer to develop and deliver appropriate annual privacy disclosure updates.

-The Privacy Officer will report to the Director of Enterprise Risk Management.
-Privacy program matters involving violations of law and regulation are to be reported to the Director of Enterprise Risk Management on a regular basis.
+The Privacy Officer will report to the Director of Compliance & Enterprise Risk Management.
+Privacy program matters involving violations of law and regulation are to be reported to the Director of Compliance & Enterprise Risk Management on a regular basis.